BdR76/CSVLint/docs/readme.md

 datatypes, and it is meant as a starting point for further script development in [R-Studio](https://www.rstudio.com/products/rstudio/).

-Note that the generated scripts don't handle all possible data errors, you'll need to write additional code to suit your data processing needs.

 Settings
 --------
 Some plug-in settings can be changed in the menu item `Plugins > CSVLint > settings`